zhangjennifer1112/Social-Media-Wellness/README.md

 3) Many factors that go into mental health are unaccounted for in the survey
 4) Missing values in dataset

+"social_media_presentation" file in this repository contains more information about study background, data cleaning and analysis details, visualizations, and results.

-Data visualizations were created in Tableau. (insert link)
+Data visualizations and dashboards were also created in Tableau. (link)

 All in all, further study with more data or a more complex model is needed to reach a firm conclusion.